ansible-collections/ansible.utils/docs/ansible.utils.ip_test.rst

 Synopsis
 --------
-- This plugin checks if the provided IP address belongs to the provided network
+- This plugin checks if the provided value is a valid host or network IP address